Are you suffering from extreme stress?

 Trauma is the direct result of an experience or a series of experiences that overwhelm your nervous system and disconnect you from your mind, body, and spirit.
 Symptoms are somatically driven, which means they show up in your body.
 You may experience sweaty palms, elevated heart rate, dissociation, nightmares, or flashbacks—to name just a few.
 These symptoms are directly related to the energy that has not yet been released from your body.

-How somatic therapy can help with trauma and pts/ptsd
+somatic therapy can help with trauma and pts/ptsd

 A somatic psychotherapist can help by going directly to the source—the body.
 Becoming aware of what is happening in your body is the foundation of our work.
 Self-awareness is key here.
 When you bring awareness to the sensations in your body, rather than simply feeling overwhelmed by them, you can begin to have more control over your responses.
 This is essential for healing.

-I can support you by helping enhance your internal resources and provide you with tools to manage your trauma and/or PTSD symptoms.
+We can support you by helping enhance your internal resources and provide you with tools to manage your trauma and/or PTSD symptoms.
 Through a safe process, I can help you dispel the energy and activation that is still in your body and your nervous system, leading to an alleviation of your symptoms.
 Slowly and mindfully we can work to regulate your nervous system and address your trauma-related physical responses for resolution and healing.